snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 guest$ cd /vagrant/5-data-modeling/spark
 {% endhighlight %}

 This tutorial also assumes you have some Snowplow enriched events files stored locally in `/path/to/data`.
-(The enriched data is stored in the TSV format documented [here](https://github.com/snowplow/snowplow/wiki/Canonical-event-model).)
+The enriched events are stored in the TSV format documented [here](https://github.com/snowplow/snowplow/wiki/Canonical-event-model).

-First, we open up the Spark REPL:
+First, we open up the Scala console or REPL:

 {% highlight bash %}
-$ sbt
-spark-data-modeling > console
+guest$ sbt console
 {% endhighlight %}

 This gives us access to all of the libraries loaded as part of the spark-data-modeling project which we will need in a later step.
-We define a [SparkContext](https://spark.apache.org/docs/1.3.1/api/scala/index.html#org.apache.spark.SparkContext):
+First we define a [SparkContext](https://spark.apache.org/docs/1.3.1/api/scala/index.html#org.apache.spark.SparkContext).
+Paste this into your Scala console:

 {% highlight scala %}
 import org.apache.spark.{SparkContext, SparkConf}